RosieTrainor/BookShelf/README.md

 To generate my user stories, I had several epics which I then used as my milestones for the project, allowing me to track my progress towards the MVP functionality.
 My epics included 'CRUD Functionality', 'User Authentication', and 'Front-End' (including accessibility, ease of use, responsivity etc).

 I used a Github Kanban Project Board to track and manage tasks throughout development.
 I had 3 columns - todo, in progress, and done.
+I moved the issues between these columns.
 This way I could easily see what I had left to work on, and prioritise my tasks for the day.

 [Github Project Board](https://github.com/users/RosieTrainor/projects/9)